The AEO Definition

 When someone types "what's the best project management tool for remote teams" into ChatGPT, they don't get ten blue links.
 They get a synthesized answer naming two or three specific products.
 The brands that appear in that answer received no notification, ran no ad, and submitted no bid.
 They were cited because the AI engine encountered enough authoritative signal about them during training and retrieval to include them with confidence.

 Key insight: AI engines don't rank pages — they form opinions about brands based on patterns across millions of documents.
 AEO builds the pattern density that leads to those opinions being favorable, accurate, and frequent.
+The brands that get this right in 2026 will compound their advantage through every AI model update.

 Why AEO Matters in 2026